parappally/parappally/README.md

 💬   &nbsp; Ask me about: basketball, football, home workouts, and Python <br>
 ⚡   &nbsp; Fun fact: Training to run a half marathon in 2021 <br>
 🤣   &nbsp; Want to change the joke below?
 Submit an issue to this repository with the title: joke <br>
-😂 &nbsp; This is my step ladder.
-I never knew my real ladder. - parappally
+😂 &nbsp; What does a female snake use for support?
+A co-Bra! - annoyingpr